moorebarrett-jodiann/moorebarrett-jodiann/README.md

 My programming experience includes C, C++, JavaScript, PHP and JQuery, and my DevOps experience includes Microsoft Azure, Kubernetes, Linux server maintenance and application support and troubleshooting.

 Get in touch.
-I look forward to hearing from you.
+I look forward to hearing from you!